-Lincoln Park reserves the right to establish dress and grooming guidelines that are within the parameters of generally accepted community standards.
-Students are required to show proper attention to personal cleanliness.
-Fashions and fads that constitute a health hazard to one self or others will not be permitted.
+Lincoln Park reserves the right to establish dress and hygienic guidelines that align with generally accepted community standards.
+All students are required to maintain proper personal cleanliness.
+Fashions and trends that pose a health hazard to oneself or others will not be permitted.

-Student dress and personal hygiene must be of such character so as not to disrupt or distract from the educational environment of the school.
-Any form of dress or appearance that is determined to be a disruption and/or distraction from the educational environment is prohibited.
-Students who are in violation of the dress code must immediately change into alternative clothing provided by the school or parent to correct the violation.
+Student dress and personal hygiene must not disrupt or distract from the educational environment of the school.
+Any form of dress or appearance that is deemed disruptive or distracting to the educational environment is prohibited.
+Students who violate the dress code must immediately change into alternative clothing provided by the school or a parent to correct the violation.
 If it is not feasible to correct the violation, the student will be sent home.
 The school's dress code:

-- 1. Requires that shorts and skirts be of an appropriate length so as to avoid showing sensitive/private areas while on campus / on school transportation and/or at school related events.
+- Requires that shorts and skirts be of an appropriate length so as to avoid showing sensitive/private areas and/or undergarments while on campus / on school transportation and/or at school related events.
 Slits in skirts and dresses must be an appropriate length. - 2.
 Requires that shirts/blouses/trousers be properly buttoned in accord with the design.
-See-through material must be worn with shirts, shorts, or skirt underneath.
-Tank top straps should be at least 1 1⁄2 inches in width. - 3.
+See-through material must be worn with shirts, shorts, or skirt underneath. - 3.
 Prohibits the wearing of "spaghetti" strap tank tops, crop tops, mesh clothing, and bare midriff and/or back attire. - 4.
 Prohibits the exposing of clothing classified as an undergarment.
 Prohibits the wearing of torn and/or ripped clothing that exposes undergarments or sensitive areas of the body or presents a safety hazard. - 5.
 Requires the wearing of shoes that provide safety and support. - 6.
-Requires that any emerging trend, which is not addressed below, will be evaluated by the administration. - 7.
+Requires that any emerging trend, which is not addressed here, will be evaluated by the administration. - 7.
 Prohibits the wearing of apparel that may constitute a threat to the health, safety or welfare of others.
-This includes wallet chains, belts (made of chain), etc. - 8.
-Prohibits "dog collars", spiked bracelets, or chains that could be dangerous to persons or destructive to school property. - 9.
-Prohibits inappropriate slogans, sayings or images on any apparel. - 10.
-Prohibits canes or cane-like items unless approved by the school nurse. - 11.
-Prohibits the display of slogans, advertising, or images related to that of alcohol, tobacco/vape products, drug paraphernalia, or any other illegal content. - 12.
-Prohibits the display of any content that is obscene or sexual and of any content that is political in nature that could be deemed offensive and/or cause a disruption to the educational setting. - 13.
-Prohibits the wearing of sunglasses, bandanas, and handkerchiefs on heads, around necks, hanging out of the pocket or tied to any body part.
-Any clothing identified as gang related is strictly prohibited. - 14.
-Prohibits the wearing of oversized or ill-fitting clothing that could pose a safety hazard to one's self or others. - 15.
+This includes: wallet chains, belts (made of chain), spiked bracelets/necklaces, or any other accessory that could be dangerous to persons or destructive to school property. - 8.
+Prohibits inappropriate, offensive, or vulgar slogans, sayings or images on any apparel. - 9.
+Prohibits canes or cane-like items unless approved by the school nurse. - 10.
+Prohibits the display of slogans, advertising, or images related to that of alcohol, tobacco/vape products, drug paraphernalia, or any other illegal content. - 11.
+Prohibits the display of any content that is obscene, sexual, or political in nature that could be deemed offensive and/or cause a disruption to the educational setting. - 12.
+Prohibits the wearing of sunglasses in the buildings. - 13.
+Any clothing or accessories identified as gang related is strictly prohibited. - 14.
 Prohibits the wearing of earrings and body rings in a location other than the ears, during physical education and other classes which may pose a health hazard.
-A teacher may require the removal of earrings or other jewelry, in such situations; to the extent such jewelry poses a health or safety hazard to the student or others.
+A teacher may require the removal of earrings or other jewelry in such situations. - 15.
+Allows that individual arts and physical education teachers may set their own requirements for appropriate dress for their class.

-- 16. Allows that individual arts and physical education teachers may set their own requirements for appropriate dress for their class. - 17.
-Requires that tattoos displaying objectionable material must be covered.
-Objectionable material includes, but is not limited to, material determined to be obscene, profane, frightening, disgraceful, degrading or gang related. - 18.
-Permits that the administrative staff shall have the right to modify specific items in these regulations as school situations and activities merit. - 19.
+- Requires that tattoos displaying objectionable material must be covered.
+Objectionable material includes, but is not limited to, material determined to be obscene, profane, frightening, disgraceful, degrading or gang related. - 17.
+Permits that the administrative staff shall have the right to modify specific items in these regulations as school situations and activities merit. - 18.
 Requires that in situations where a disagreement exists as to whether or not the attire is appropriate, administration shall make the final decision.